Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: Introduction and main results

-In particular, for the classical Lennard-Jones interaction $V$, i.e. $a=(2,1)$ and $t=(3,6)$, we will give a complete conjecture, improving that of \cite{Betermin:2014fy}, based on our previous result and numerical simulations among rhombic and rectangular lattices (see Section \ref{rhombrectdef} for a precise definition of these lattices).
-A summary of this conjecture is given in Figure \ref{CONJINTRO} and explained in Sections \ref{secrhomb} and \ref{rectangular}.
-Furthermore, we summarize in table \ref{tableintro} what is precisely conjectured, proved and numerically showed.
+Furthermore, again in the classical case, we give a complete conjecture, improving that of \cite{Betermin:2014fy}, based on our previous result and numerical simulations.
+A summary of this conjecture is given in Figure \ref{CONJINTRO} and justified in Sections \ref{secrhomb} and \ref{rectangular}.
+Furthermore, we summarize in Table \ref{tableintro} what is precisely conjectured, proved and numerically checked.

-This conjecture is actually comparable to the numerical study of Ho and Mueller \cite[Fig. 1 and 2]{Mueller:2002aa} about the two-component Bose-Einstein Condensates (see also the review \cite[Fig. 16]{ReviewvorticesBEC}).
-Indeed, $A^6 E_V(x,y,A)$ is the sum of two terms with opposite behavior.
-The first one, $\zeta_L(12)$, is minimized by the triangular lattice and the second one, $-A^3\zeta_L(6)$, admits a degenerate minimizer.
-We found exactly the same kind of terms in the energy studied by Ho and Mueller (see Section \ref{summary} for more explanations).

-Using a method of Rankin \cite{Rankin} and bounding the minimizer of $y\mapsto E_V(0,y,A)$ in terms of $A$, we show the following result, which partially prove the point $(4)$ of our Conjecture in Figure \ref{CONJINTRO}:
+Using a method of Rankin \cite{Rankin} and bounding the minimizer of $y\mapsto E_V(0,y,A)$ in terms of $A$, we show the following result, which partially proves the point $(4)$ of our Conjecture in Figure \ref{CONJINTRO}:

 \begin{thm}[See Prop. \ref{degrect} and Prop. \ref{Rankinmethod} below] Let $V(r)=\frac{1}{r^6}-\frac{2}{r^3}$, then there exists $\tilde{A}>0$ such that for any $A>\tilde{A}$, the minimizer $(x_A,y_A)$ of $(x,y)\mapsto E_{V}(x,y,A)$ is such that $x_A=0$, $y_A\geq 1$.
 Furthermore, we have $\displaystyle \lim_{A\to +\infty} y_A=+\infty$. \end{thm}